Soham: Transport

 The A142 road from Ely to Newmarket runs past Soham, and formerly ran through the town.
-Soham is served by an hourly bus service Monday to Friday (the number '12', on a route linking Cambridge, Newmarket and Ely) and a reduced service on Saturday.
+Soham is served by an hourly bus service Monday to Friday (the number 112, on a route linking Newmarket and Ely) with a reduced service on Saturday.
+Following Stagecoach's cancellation of route 12 on 30 October 2022, Stephenson of Essex took on the route, renumbering it as route 112 to avoid clashing with its existing Newmarket to Cambridge route 12.

 Soham railway station closed to passengers in 1965, and reopened in December 2021.
-The line through Soham remained open for passenger and goods services between the Midlands and Ipswich/ Harwich/ Felixstowe.
+The line through Soham remained open for passenger and goods services between the Midlands and Ipswich, Harwich and Felixstowe.
 After local campaigns for its reopening, it was announced in June 2020 that a new station would be built on the old site.
 Initial works on the station started in autumn 2020, followed by the main construction during 2021.
-The first timetabled passenger train to stop at Soham Station for 56 years was the 6.49am towards Ely and Peterborough on Monday 13 December 2021.
+The first timetabled passenger train to stop at Soham Station for 56 years was the 06:49 towards Ely and Peterborough on 13 December 2021.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from either Sandy Heath transmitting station or Tacolneston transmitting station.
+Local radio stations are BBC Radio Cambridgeshire, Heart East, and Star Radio.
+The town's local newspapers are the Ely Standard and Cambridge News.